 Seafood processing sector survey

-We collect information from seafood processing businesses each year to ensure that the scale and performance of the UK seafood processing sector are accurately measured.
-Our processing survey helps us to put together an accurate picture of the sector to inform both government and industry.
+Our processing survey helps us to put together an accurate picture of the seafood processing sector in the UK to inform both government and industry.

 2021 Processing Survey

 The timeline for the 2021 survey is:

 - April - May: Survey period

 - June – September: Data collation and analysis

 - October - December: Share results with industry and government

 Why participate in the survey?

 The seafood processing sector faces potential challenges and opportunities:

 - new trading relationships, immigration policy and workforce availability